opendocsg/slw-judgments-backfill/2010_SGHC_180/report.md

 **Points of Practice and Procedure**

 57     Our Rules of Court (Cap 322, R5, 2006 Rev Ed)(“RSC”) currently stipulate that a company must be represented by a solicitor in court: see O 5 r 6(2) – Except as expressly provided by or under any written law, a body corporate may not begin or carry on any such proceedings otherwise than by a solicitor, and Ord 12 r.1(2) – Except as is expressly provided in any written law, a defendant to such an action who is a body corporate may not enter an appearance in the action or defend it otherwise than by a solicitor.
-However English cases like _Arbuthnot Leasing International v Havelet Leasing_ [1992] 1 WLR 455, at 461-463 and _Lea Tool & Moulding Industries (In Liquidation) v CGU International Insurance_ [2000] 3 SLR(R) 745 suggest that this is not an immutable rule of procedure.
+However English cases like _Arbuthnot Leasing International v Havelet Leasing_ [1992] 1 WLR 455, at 461-463 and _Lea Tool & Moulding Industries (In Liquidation) v CGU International Insurance_ <span class="citation">[2000] 3 SLR(R) 745</span> suggest that this is not an immutable rule of procedure.
 The former case states that there can be exceptional cases and the basis of making an exception is the court’s inherent power to regulate its own procedure.
 In that case, Scott J gave an example for an exception

 - where a Mareva injunction has been taken out against a company freezing its assets and because the company is not then in a financial position to appoint solicitors, a director may be allowed to join the proceedings to discharge or vary the Mareva injunction.
 In the latter case, Lai J ruled that a